PierreSenellart/provsql/doc/provsql.md

-6. Optionally, for circuit visualization, the `graph-easy` executable from the Graph::Easy Perl library (that can be obtained from the `libgraph-easy-perl` package on Debian-based Linux distributions) or from CPAN.
+6. Optionally, for circuit visualization, the `graph-easy` executable from the Graph::Easy Perl library (that can be obtained from the `libgraph-easy-perl` package on Debian-based Linux distributions, or from CPAN).

 ## Installation